 Respectism and The Endeavour for a Respectul Society

 When we talk about containing pollution or genocide or nuclear weapons, it is surprising that we have not recognized the central truth: We are the problem.

 At this late date, too few have recognized the most basic political issue: Our human family, living in the thin strip of life painted on this planet, must get along better, or we will kill ourselves off.

-Until the truth about the universal failure of basic respect is recognized and addressed by enough of us, we will never be able to solve the perilous riddle of how to survive our weapons and our waste.
+Until the truth about the universal need for a respectful society is recognized and addressed by enough of us, we will never be able to solve the perilous riddle of how to survive our weapons and our waste.

 Not everyone is ready to believe that a more respectful society is essential to our survival.

 Throughout history, there have been selfish and mean leaders, those who have willingly followed them, and those who have said we will never change.

 Second, the abusive must be respectfully kept from power, and the personality types of those who rule through fear, abuse, exploitation of prejudice and distortion of principles must be commonly recognized in order to assist with that endeavour.

-Third, fair dealing, based on listening dialogue and honest negotiation, must be promoted as the mechanism for creating a respectful society in public and private relationships including leadership, governance, economic exchange and the meeting of basic human needs.
+Third, fair dealing, based on listening dialogue and honest negotiation, must be promoted as the mechanism for creating a respectful society in public and private relationships including leadership, governance, justice, economic exchange, the meeting of basic human needs and love.

-Fourth, the success of a respectful society must be measured in the decrease of all acts and threats of violence and involuntary detention including those needed for true self-defense of the individual or society, as well as the decrease of hunger, homelessness and other unattended basic human needs.
+Fourth, the success of a respectful society must be measured by the decrease of all acts and threats of violence and involuntary detention, including those needed for true self-defense of the individual or society, as well as the decrease of hunger and homelessness, and the quality of our air, land and water.

 If a respectful society seems like an idealistic fantasy, please answer this question: "How will we survive without changing our behavior towards one another?"